rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/HostRegisterInput.md

       The user credentials for querying SQL server instance on the host for Sensitive Data Discovery.
 - nasConfig: NasConfigInput
   - Supported in v5.0+
+- oracleSddUserCredentials: SddUserCredentialsInput
+  - Supported in v9.3
+      The user credentials for querying oracle databases on the host for Sensitive Data Discovery.